 10. Sceptre C275B-144MN 27″ Curved 144Hz Gaming LED Monitor AMD FreeSync

-Sceptre wants to help you dominate on the virtual battlefield, and the fact that they're a lesser known manufacturer means they needed to work hard to pack in features and specs that can keep pace with comparably priced gaming monitors by the biggest and best brands in the business.
+Sceptre wants to help you dominate on the virtual battlefield, and the fact that they're a lesser-known manufacturer means they needed to work hard to pack in features and specs that can keep pace with comparably priced gaming monitors by the biggest and best brands in the business.
 The results here are workmanlike but intriguing.
-The screen itself is slightly curved for a healthier and more immersive gaming experience, and an anti-glare coating prevents the risk of natural lighting blocking your view.
+The screen itself is slightly curved for a healthier and more immersive gaming experience, and an anti-glare coating prevents the risk of natural lighting from blocking your view.
 There's also a generous array of ports that allow you to hook this gaming monitor up to practically any device you could want.

 FreeSync Gaming Monitors Buyer’s Guide